berenslab/MIDL24-segmentation_quality_control/README.md

-### Experiments for MIDL 2024 submission
+### Efficiently correcting patch-based segmentation errors to control image-level performance
-<i> Efficiently correcting patch-based segmentation errors to control image-level performance </i>
+<i> Experiments for MIDL 2024 submission. </i>

 Instructions to Reproduce the Results:
   1. Download FIVES dataset (Jin et al., 2022) and register its path in `paths.yaml`.